rubengees/http-security-presentation/README.md

 # http-security

 German slides about http security topics like CORS and CSPs.
+Best viewed from localhost so that all interactive examples work.

 ## Setup